 Dr Bernie Fanaroff's achievements range from his work as a radio astronomer to contributions to the country's liberation through the trade union movement, and latterly, to South Africa's winning bid to host the Square Kilometre Array (SKA) radio telescope.
 His studies of extragalactic radio sources were pioneering and the Fanaroff-Riley classification of radio sources, developed with Julia Riley while at Cambridge, is still used today.

-During the turbulent 70s and 80s Fanaroff devoted 18 years to establishing and building the trade union movement, specifically the Metal & Allied Workers' Union, later the National Union Of Metalworkers, one of the largest and most influential unions in the country.
+During the turbulent 70s and 80s Fanaroff devoted 18 years to establishing and building the trade union movement, specifically the Metal and Allied Workers' Union, later the National Union Of Metalworkers.
 After a nine-year stint with the Reconstruction and Development Programme he returned to radio astronomy as part of the nascent SKA project.
 His acumen as a leader and his expertise in radio astronomy were crucial to South Africa's winning the bid.
-The SKA promises to bring massive infrastructure development, create a significant legacy of skills, and attract young researchers in Africa to enter careers in science and technology.
+SKA promises to bring massive infrastructure development, create a significant legacy of skills, and attract young researchers in Africa to enter careers in science and technology.

-His leadership and understanding of the potential of think-tank organisations in repressive societies enabled the Ford Foundation to play and important role in support of a wide range of individuals and organisations working in civil society, both inside and outside universities.
-Carmichael led a shift from economic modernisation theory to supporting the full set of institutions characterising an open democratic society, and re-focused the Ford South Africa programme to support human rights (including rights to trade unions), transformation of the historically white universities, alternative education programmes such as SACHED, and other dimensions of a society struggling for democracy, including the Legal Resources Centre and the Centre for Applied Legal Studies.
+His leadership and understanding of the potential of think-tank organisations in repressive societies enabled the Ford Foundation to play an important role in support of a wide range of individuals and organisations working in civil society, both inside and outside universities.
 Through the generosity of the Ford Foundation and his shared advice and wisdom, Carmichael made a significant contribution to South African universities and broader South African society, particularly in education and law.